Hannemit/data_science_projects/README.md

 In this project, we analyse data from WHO on suicide statistics from 1985 to roughly 2014, for about 140 countries.
 The analysis is done in a set of notebooks, each prepended with a number (1 to 4), which do the following:
 1. some initial exploration of the data (missing values, combining with other datasets ..), which led to the functions now in src/data/make_dataset.py
-2. creating graphs and tables showing suicide statistics.
+2. creating graphs and tables showing suicide statistics
 3. creating interactive world maps (made with plotly) showing suicides rates per country over a range of years
 4. correlating suicide statistics with other statistics related to the countries, such as levels of happiness, economic factors, etc..